Skip to main content

 Your doctor may arrange further tests.
 These are usually performed to exclude any other conditions which may cause similar symptoms to Behçet's disease.
 These may include blood tests and scans.

-Your doctor may perform a pathergy test, which measures the sensitivity of your skin.
+Your specialist may perform a pathergy test, which measures the sensitivity of your skin.
 You will be given a small pinprick or injection into your skin; if a characteristic red spot appears, the result is positive.
 However, this is not a very sensitive test.
 So, if your result is positive this does not mean that you definitely do have Behçet's disease.

 If your symptoms are mild then you may only need treatment when you have a flare-up.
-For example, if you are experiencing repeated mouth and/or genital ulcers your doctor may give you some rub-on (topical) treatment (usually steroid cream) to use on the ulcers as and when they occur.
+For example, if you are experiencing repeated mouth and/or genital ulcers your doctor may give you some rub-on (topical) treatment (usually steroid cream) to use on the ulcers when they occur.
 Steroid eye drops are given if you have inflammation of the middle layer of your eye (uveitis).
 Some people also need medication in the form of tablets in addition to eye drops.

 Simple painkillers such as paracetamol or ibuprofen may improve any painful joints.
 These should be taken regularly.
 They are available either over the counter from the chemist or from your doctor.